voithos/swiftcode/README.md

     grunt add-admin

+The following prompt is for a username and a password (must be >= 8 characters).
 Once an admin user has been added, the admin interface can be accessed after logging in, using the link in the drop-down in the top-right corner of the page.